blockchainsllc/in3-docs/docs/api-c.md

 uint64_t as_long(uint256_t d);
 ```

-converts a uint256_t in a long .
+Converts a uint256_t in a long .

 Important: since a long double stores 8 byte, this will only use the last 8 byte of the value.

-converts a uint256_t in a long .
+Converts a uint256_t in a long .

 arguments:
 ```eval_rst